Free ESL Classes for San Diego County, CA

 Register for Tutor Training

-The next tutor training will be on the Saturdays of January 20 and 27, 2018 from 9:30 am to 4 pm in the Community Room at the Poway Library: 13137 Poway Road, Poway, CA 92064.
+The next tutor training will be on the Saturdays of November 2 and November 9, 2019 from 9:30 am to 4:00 pm at Fallbrook Library, 124 South Mission Road, Fallbrook.
 All the information is summarized on the Tutor Training Flyer.
-The registration deadline is January 12, 2018.
+The registration deadline is October 26, 2019.

 To register for Laubach ESL tutor training, fill out this information form: Training Registration Form.
 When you provide all your information and click “Submit Form”, we will receive an email with your registration.
 We will then send you an email confirming your registration.

 For tutors who are already certified, there is a Mentor Tutor Workshop on Saturday July 13th from 9:00 am to 1:00 pm at Clairemont Covenant Church.
 Information is on this Mentor Training Flyer.

 ■ New!
 The large EnglishClub website provides extensive resources for ESL teachers as well as many kinds of lessons for learners.